bsmg/beat-saber-community-wiki/mapping.md

 {.is-warning}

 # Editors
-**The official editor has not been released.**
+Most custom maps are being made using the community built map editors.

-All custom maps are being made using the community built map editors.
+> Currently, the community editors use a different format than the official one.
+The formats will be unified in the future, but the community editors don't support the official format and thus community-made songs cannot be loaded using the native game song loader yet.
-There are currently 3 editors.
-All export the same files, but offer different workflows.
+{.is_warning}

 ## Mediocre Mapper
 A fork of Edit Saber made by squeaksies, and the only known editor that is still being maintained and developed.